DelmerGA/angular_autocompleter/README.md

 }]);
 ```

-The other way is to load them asynchronously
+Another way is to load them asynchronously

 ```javascript